c4a8-web/shared-components/README.md

 ## Prerequisites

-To start and install storybook you need node with the version provided in the .nvmrc file and the package manager yarn or the default package manager npm
+To start and install storybook you need node with the version provided in the .nvmrc file and the package manager yarn or the default package manager npm.
+Node can be found at [nodejs.org](https://nodejs.org/en/).

 ## Install